GMC-Modding-Team/Community-Mod-Compilation-Deprecated/Unlesh The Mods/mods/secronom/README.txt

 +  EXPERIMENTAL MUTATIONS (3 new mutation paths)
 +  SECRONOM LAB (more rooms)
 +  SECRONOM EXOSKELETONS (2 new power armors)
-+  POWER ARMOR MODULES (module implants for power armor augmentations)
++  POWER ARMOR MODULES (module implants for power armors)
++  FLESH VESSEL EXPANSION (5 types of flesh vessels)
++  FLESH VESSEL MORPH/FORM (flesh vessel abilities)
++  FLESHED MILITARY BUNKERS (same old bunker, but it's infested by the flesh)
++  PATHOGEN FLESH VESSEL (can now form a new hivemind, AKA flesh camp)
++  HIVEMIND NPC (a mini version of the flesh boss that can be augmented.
+Interactable for developing a flesh base)
++  HIVEMIND SPAWN (NPCs spawned by the flesh hivemind.
+Has its own characteristics)
++  BIO-ORGANIC VEHICLE PARTS (a new set of flesh vehicle parts)
 +  CRIMSON HORROR (fleshlings)
-+  VESSEL MORPH/FORM (flesh vessel abilities)
++  AMALGAMS (fleshmound offsprings)

-~  CITY ZED REBALANCES (tweaked the stats of tendril, blade and spider zombies, for early game balance) ~  SHAPESHIFTER REWORKS (now much more deadly with improved abilities)
+~  CITY ZED REBALANCES (tweaked the stats of tendril, blade and spider zombies, for early game balance) ~  SHAPESHIFTER REWORKS (now much more deadly with improved abilities) ~  FLESHED TER/FURN (almost all fleshed ter/furn counterparts now has fixed bash resistance)

 -  UNKNOWN RACES REWORK (removed the wandering portal "???".
 Unknown creatures now spawn in the wild)
+-  SADDLERS (now are butchered for tainted meat)
+-  CRIMSON HORRORS (now are immune to blood acid)